oracle/python-cx_Oracle/doc/src/api_manual/cursor.rst

 .. attribute:: Cursor.arraysize

-    This read-write attribute specifies the number of rows to fetch at a time internally and is the default number of rows to fetch with the :meth:`~Cursor.fetchmany()` call.
-It defaults to 100 meaning to fetch 100 rows at a time.
-Note that this attribute can drastically affect the performance of a query since it directly affects the number of network round trips that need to be performed.
-This is the reason for setting it to 100 instead of the 1 that the DB API recommends.
+    This read-write attribute can be used to tune the number of rows internally fetched and buffered by internal calls to the database.
+The value can drastically affect the performance of a query since it directly affects the number of network round trips between Python and the database.
+For methods like :meth:`~Cursor.fetchone()` and :meth:`~Cursor.fetchall()` it does not change how many rows are returned to the application.
+For :meth:`~Cursor.fetchmany()` it is the default number of rows to fetch.

+    Due to the performance benefits, the default ``Cursor.arraysize`` is 100 instead of the 1 that the DB API recommends.
+This value means that 100 rows are fetched by each internal call to the database.

+    See :ref:`Tuning Fetch Performance <tuningfetch>`.

 .. attribute:: Cursor.bindarraysize